Ale-8-One: Nationwide distribution

 In 2016, Cracker Barrel began distributing the drink nationwide in all of its locations.
 In 2017, The Fresh Market began distributing Ale-8 and Diet Ale-8 in their stores in the eastern and Midwestern United States.

+Other products

+In 2006, the Ale-8-One Bottling Company introduced Ale-8-One Salsa, which was available as an experimental product, but became a permanent item at Kroger stores and on the company's online store.
+The salsa was inspired by a Sullivan University student who won a contest commemorating the company's 80th anniversary by making a salsa dish with Ale-8-One as an ingredient.
+Shortly after, Ale-8-One Barbecue Sauce was introduced.